 There is no counter-party risk if you take delivery of silver and gold coins.
 When supplies of PHYSICAL gold and silver are extremely tight, premiums on actual coins and bars rise.
 Rising coin premiums are a red flag.

+In 2017, gold and silver shortages will become obvious.
 Trade in your PAPER gold and silver for PHYSICAL coins.
 Real money means real liquidity.

 by Denise Rhyne